Dominion Energy History

 The Standard Choice Offer (SCO) is a PUCO-approved default rate for the natural gas supply that you can select if you don't want to shop for retail supplier.
 While the way these rates are determined might seem unduly complicated, the process does help keep prices low.

 - Each April, Dominion holds an auction to choose SCO suppliers.
 Suppliers that place the lowest bids are selected to provide the natural gas to SCO customers.
+Though the SCO suppliers are also competitive retail suppliers, they are bound by Ohio law to charge the same set SCO rate to all of Dominion's SCO customers.
+For example, customers who signed up for the Dominion SCO rate in 2020 were served by one of these four suppliers:

 - Direct Energy